Please go to this link to read this article in Portuguese.

 This transformational power is a sacred ability, because it makes human flourishing possible.
 As George Gilder says in the film, “There is no reason to explain poverty—poverty is the natural human state” before the first entrepreneurs, the farmers, changed the world.
 Productive creativity should be celebrated with joyful sanctity—and this film goes far in that direction.

-is premiering around the country at small venues, through organizations like the Sam Adams Alliance.
+The Call of the Entrepreneur is premiering around the country at small venues, through organizations like the Sam Adams Alliance.
 Acton hopes to get it onto PBS affiliates or commercial TV.
 Despite its philosophical shortcomings, I urge you to see it and to enjoy its dramatic celebration of the optimism and lavish productivity of the entrepreneur.

 A lesson in profit by Gen LaGreca and Marsha Familaro Enright